Lysxia/gradual-eff-paper/src/Progress.lagda.md

   =  ⊥-elim (split-*≢other q e)
 ```

-We finally reach the progress proof.
+We finally reach the proof of progress.
 ```
 progress :
     (M : ∅ ⊢ P)